 X-rays only show bones and not the muscles.
 Therefore they will not help in the diagnosis of your bicep muscle tear.
 X-rays are only helpful to rule out fractures or ACJ dislocations.

 A MRI is a costly procedure, requested by a specialist.
 It will most likely show a shift of the bicep muscle out of its grove where it should be located near the shoulder.
 If concomitant injuries are suspected in the rotator cuff muscles, an MRI can also be helpful.
 Another structure that can only be visualized by a MRI is the glenoid labrum, similar to the discs of the spine, which increases the joint surface and plays an important roll in joint pressure.
 If injury to the labrum is suspected we can refer you to a specialist.

 A comprehensive set of clinical tests will give us the best indication what structures have been injured.
 The following structures should be included:

-The following tests are used to determine if the bicep muscle is strained:
+The following tests are used to determine whether the bicep muscle is strained:

 - Yergason’s test (ligament integrity- bicep muscle still in the groove?)

-- Ludington’s test (long head of biceps muscle torn?)
+- Ludington’s test (long head of bicep muscle torn?)